culture

 | Un cafe con leche | Coffee with milk | Morning order |

-A Cultural Note on "Please" and "Thank You"
+"Please" and "Thank You" Work Differently

-Here's a quirky cultural tidbit: Spaniards don't sprinkle "please" and "thank you" into every sentence the way English speakers do.
-Gratitude is often conveyed through tone rather than words.
+Spaniards don't sprinkle "please" and "thank you" into every sentence the way English speakers do.

-For example: "Me pones un cafe cuando puedas" (Can you get me a coffee when you can?) gets the job done without a formal "please".
+For example, "Me pones un cafe cuando puedas" (Can you get me a coffee when you can?) gets the job done without a formal "please".

-It's not rude; it's just different.
 If you're unsure, stick to the classics, but adding a casual "porfa" can help you sound more relaxed.

 Throwing in some Spanish slang can also be fun.
 Just because you can't hold a conversation doesn't mean you can't give someone a fun surprise.
+For more detailed advice, see our Spanish travel speaking tips.

 Eating Like a Spaniard